We offer students a 9 weeks practical entrepreneurship academy together with our partner universities in Uganda and Rwanda.

 Week 9: Strategic Planning

-Students are prepared how to continue their business successfully after the academy.
+Finally, this session prepares students how to continue their business successfully after the academy.
 They develop an strategic plan and set their milestones regarding sales and customers they want to reach.

 The background of our curriculum: Proven concepts and a lot of feedback